-As I enter into my first year as principal, I would like to make a commitment to the parents, community, faculty, staff, and students to high expectations to academic performance within the classroom, participation in co-curricular activities as well as responsible citizenship at school and in the community.
+As I begin my third year as principal, I would like to make a commitment to the parents, community, faculty, staff, and students to uphold high expectations of academic performance within the classroom, participation in co-curricular activities, and responsible citizenship at school and in the community.

 · Protect the weak and defenseless

 · Refrain from the wanton giving of offence

-• Live by honor and for glory
+· Live by honor and for glory

-• Fight for the welfare of all
+· Fight for the welfare of all

-• To respect those placed in authority
+· Respect those placed in authority

-• To guard the honor of fellow Lumberjacks
+· Guard the honor of fellow Lumberjacks

-• To eschew unfairness, meanness, bullying, and deceit
+· Eschew unfairness, meanness, bullying, and deceit

-· At all times to speak the truth
+· At all times, to speak the truth

-• To persevere to the end in any enterprise begun
+· Persevere to the end in any enterprise begun

-• To respect the honor of women/men
+· Respect the honor of women/men

 Parents, please make time to:

 · Ask your child about their friends.
 Who are they associating with at school?

 · BE INVOLVED – BE A PART – BE SUPPORTIVE

 I encourage you all to be active in our PTSA and the Red and White Scholarship.
 Our partnership is essential for our continued success.
-If I can be of any assistance, please do not hesitate to contact me and know that my door is always open.
+We look forward to a positive, upbeat school year at DHS.
+Parents, please help us by reinforcing school expectations at home.
+With your help, DHS will continue to be a community in which every person feels respected and valued and is encouraged and challenged to achieve at the highest levels.
+If I can be of any assistance, please do not hesitate to contact me, and know that my door is always open.